ZST

 ZST (pronounced Zest) is a Japan-based mixed martial arts promotion and sanctioning organization holding amateur and semi-professional MMA events.
-ZST adopts unique rules in the MMA industry and also used to hold tag-team MMA matches.
+Founded in 2002 as an offshoot of Fighting Network RINGS, on its early yeats ZST provided a platform for former RINGS fighters and developed a distinctive ruleset influenced by its predecessor.
+The promotion became known for its unusual rules and, particularly in its early years, tag-team MMA matches.
+The promotion served as a pathway for Japanese fighters to organizations including K-1 HERO'S, DREAM, DEEP and RIZIN.

+ZST has not held a recorded event since ZST 70 in April 2021; no formal announcement of the promotion's closure or hiatus has been reported.

 History

 Before establishment

-ZST was conceived in efforts to accommodate fighters of puroresu MMA promotion RINGS that went defunct in February 2002.
+ZST was conceived in efforts to accommodate fighters of shoot-style puroresu MMA promotion RINGS that went defunct in February 2002.
 On September 22, 2002, Takeshi Caesar, the president of Shoot Boxing Association (SBA), and Koki Hioki, representative of ZST, had a conversation after a Shoot Boxing event, and they announced that SBA would support ZST.
 For this reason, ZST promoted some matches under shoot boxing rule early on.